 - business management

 Some large pensions and insurance consultancy firms offer graduate trainee programmes.
 Graduate programmes within the financial services sector are usually more general, with the option to specialise in pensions.
-Competition is strong for places on graduate training programmes and experience of working in a customer-facing, financial or sales role is valuable.
+Competition is strong for places on graduate training programmes, and experience of working in a customer-facing, financial or sales role is valuable.

 Entry without a degree is possible if you have experience in the pensions industry and professional qualifications.
 People skills and a strong financial or sales background are often viewed by employers as more important than formal entry qualifications.
+It's also possible to complete the Level 3 workplace pensions consultant apprenticeship.

 You'll need to have: